jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 * Any table created in CC Flink appears as a topic in CC Kafka.
 * A catalog is a collection of databases.
 A database is a collection of tables.
 * The differences with the OSS version, is that the DDL statements of catalog, database, table are mapped to physical kafka objects.
 Table is a schema and a topic, catalog is an environment, and database is a cluster.
+* Developers work in a [**workspace**](https://www.confluent.io/blog/flink-sql-workspaces/), to manage their Apache Flink streaming applications, allowing them to easily write, execute, and monitor real-time data processing queries using a user-friendly SQL editor.
+A running SQL Statement run within a workspace.
+From a Kafka topic it is possible to directly go to the workspace.
 * CC offers the **Autopilot**, to automatically adjusts resources for SQL statements based on demand.
 * Supports role-based access control for both user and service accounts.
 * **Stream lineage** provides insights at the topic level about data origins..